Equity Research vs Credit Research

 Equity Research

 The job of an analyst sounds like a dream job for candidates passionate about money and the market.
 However, it isn’t an easy job to do.
-If you are willing to spend most of your life working surrounded by a hell number of challenges, you must consider this as your career.
-No doubt, it provides you amazing growth both career-wise and money-wise; it also provides you excellent exit opportunities.
+If you are willing to spend most of your life working surrounded by many challenges, you must consider this as your career.
+It provides you amazing growth both career and money-wise; it also provides you excellent exit opportunities.

 Credit Research

-If you are ready to do a stressful job and play with facts and figures of companies make decisions, predict interest rates give recommendations, then this is the job for you.
+If you are ready to do a stressful job and play with facts and figures of companies, make decisions, predict interest rates, and give recommendations, then this is your job.
 Remember that this job is not an easy job or a job that can be taken casually.
 It is a demanding job that needs a lot of both hard and smart work.